yakowa/todo-webapp/README.md

 ### Switching list

 Navigate to the "My Lists" button in the top right.
 Then simply click on the list you would like to switch to.

+Or use the Quick Select at the top of the main screen (>v2.0.0)

 ### Changing themes